2017 DESERT NIGHT ACOUSTIC MUSIC CAMP

 Lodging is a separate transaction and must be arranged directly with Catherine Wanek.
 If you plan to stay 3 nights or more at the Lodge, discounts may be available.
 She has a variety of accommodations.

-Note that the 2016 Lodging prices include dinner, breakfast and lunch, plus tax.
+Note that Lodging prices include dinner, breakfast and lunch, plus tax.

 Single occupancy: $100 – 125 per day

 Camping: Tent site with bathroom/shower access $15 per person, meals not included

 Meals can be purchased separately: Dinner $16, lunch $11 and breakfast $8